NikkiLittlepaws/NikkiLittlepaws.github.io/cdfrules.md

 - Cars / trucks may not exceed 75HP LBA-L/S
 - APCs / IFVs should not exceed 125HP LBA
 - Tanks should not exceed 400HP LBA
-- Fighters should not have HP at all
+- Fighters should not have HP at all - Minimum velocity: 50, maximum velocity: 125 - May **not** act as a UFO
 - Gunships should not exceed 150HP LBA-L/S
 - Fleetship class may not exceed 400HP LBA